gmatteuc/TikTok_data_science_portfolio/README.md

-# TikTok Claims Classification - Data Science Portfolio Project
+# TikTok Claims Classification - Data Science Portfolio

 This repository showcases a role-play data science project conducted as part of the **Google Advanced Data Analytics** professional certificate.
 In this simulated scenario I took on the role of a data scientist at TikTok, where the goal was to help the content moderation team by developing a machine learning model capable of classifying TikTok videos and comments as either **claims** or **opinions** to help moderation.
 This project simulates a real-world workplace scenario.
 It includes: